 Starting an internet business in California is relatively straightforward so long as you take the time to develop a plan and follow it.
 Let’s take a look at some general steps and issues you need to consider.
 [Read more…] about Starting An Internet Business In California

-The recent hack of Anthem Blue Cross puts millions of people who have health insurance with the company at risk.
+The Anthem Blue Cross data breach has puts millions of people who have health insurance with the company at risk.
 It appears the hack is sufficiently pervasive for hackers to gain access to nearly all customer information maintained by the health insurer including the holy grail of identity theft – social security numbers.
 If you are or have been insured by Anthem Blue Cross, following is a plan of attack for limiting the damage of the hack.
-[Read more…] about Anthem Blue Cross Data Breach
+[Read more…] about Anthem Blue Cross Data Breach – Millions Exposed

+Should you copyright your software before releasing it to the public or using it?
 Whether you are a large or small developer, you need to worry about your software being ripped off.
 One way to fight back is to copyright your code.
-Do this and you are sitting in the catbird seat from a legal perspective.
+Do so and you are sitting in the catbird seat from a legal perspective.

 Who Will Save The Children?

-The California Automatic Renewal Law is not restricted to children, but the same mentality gives rise to it – someone must protect innocent consumers from evil online businesses.
+The California Legislature did not restrict the California Automatic Renewal Law to children, but the same mentality gives rise to it – someone must protect innocent consumers from evil online businesses.
 While I am all for putting an end to shady online practitioners who double bill credit cards and such, creating questions about the legality of automatic renewals is going a bit too far.
-[Read more…] about California Automatic Renewal Law
+[Read more…] about California Automatic Renewal Law – Recurring Billing Requirements

 A potential client contacts you about developing a social media site.
 The two of you meet multiple times and work out the specifications for the project.
 The client accepts your cost estimate and signs your contract.
 [Read more…] about Web Designers – Protect Yourself When Clients Changing Their Minds